wol101/MouseScrollWheelReverser/README.md

 It also plays with the manifest to force the program to run as administrator.

-This ia a moderately dangerous piece of code.
-It was fun to write and illustrates how to do edit the Windows registry and get a Qt program to run as administrator.
+This is a moderately dangerous piece of code.
+It was fun to write and illustrates how to edit the Windows registry and get a Qt program to run as administrator.
 It seems to work OK but one mistake and a program like this could completely trash your registry!
 I've uploaded a binary but it would be much safer to compile up your own copy after you've checked my code to see that it does what you expect.